Why is diabetes a risk to your feet?

 Check your feet every day

-You should check your feet every day for any blisters,breaks in the skin, pain or any signs of infection such as swelling, heat or redness.
+You should check your feet every day for any blisters, breaks in the skin, pain or any signs of infection such as swelling, heat or redness.
+If you cannot do this yourself, ask your partner, carer or other family member to help you.
 If you discover any breaks in the skin or blisters, cover them with a sterile dressing.
 Do not burst blisters.
-If you cannot do this yourself, ask your partner or carer to help you.
-If your skin is dry and cracks, use 25% urea cream once a day until this improves.

 Skin care for your feet

 You should wash your feet every day in warm water and with a mild soap.
 Rinse them thoroughly and dry them carefully, especially between the toes.
 Do not soak your feet as this can damage your skin.
 Because of your diabetes, you may not be able to feel hot and cold very well.
-You should test the temperature of the water with your elbow, or ask someone else to test the temperature for you.
+You should test the temperature of the water with your elbow or ask someone else to do it for you.
 If your skin is dry, apply a moisturising cream, avoiding the areas between your toes.

 Toenail care